 NOTE: The default domain ID is 1.
 If the default domain ID is already in use when the switch is connected to the fabric, the domain ID for the new switch is automatically reset to a unique value.
 The domain IDs that are currently in use can be determined using the telnet command fabricShow.

-1. Disable the switch by entering the following:
+1. To disable the switch, type:

 '''

 switchDisable

 '''

 2. Enter the following: